decred/dcrdocs/docs/advanced/manual-cli-install.md

 ---

 The newest Binary Releases can be found here: [https://github.com/decred/decred-binaries/releases](https://github.com/decred/decred-binaries/releases).
 With the exception of the `.msi` and `.dmg` files, they are archives of the latest executable binaries for each release.
-Although most of this will be unzip and go, instructions are provided for Mac, Linux, and Windows below (assumed proficiency for *BSD users).
+Although most of this will be unzip and go, instructions are provided for macOS, Linux, and Windows below (assumed proficiency for *BSD users).

-> OSX/macOS
+> macOS

 1. Download the correct file: